 Yes, but there will be penalties.

-In case of distribution that is not “qualified” as explained earlier, the contributor will have to pay and reimburse the government all tax incentives enjoyed by the PERA investor from the date the benefit accrues to the contributor.
-This includes the tax credit of 5% and waived taxes on investment income and income tax for the employer’s contribution.
+In case of distribution that is not “qualified” (i.e., death or retirement), the contributor will have to pay and reimburse the government all tax incentives enjoyed by the PERA investor from the date the benefit accrues to the contributor.
+This includes, among others the income tax credit of 5%, waived taxes on all investment income, and waived income tax for the employer’s contribution.